-The aim of this quiz is to determine the female migrant or third country national's aptitude on soft skills and empowering pro-activity and on seeking opportunities.
+The aim of this quiz is to determine the female migrant or third country national's aptitude towards their level of social, economic and civil integration in relation to the topic of Social Institutions and Support Services.
 As a trainer working to help engage marginalised and vulnerable female migrants and third country nationals, especially in politically charged areas, in their social, civic and economic integration into their new country, it is important that you ensure that this quiz is completed by learners before they commence the challenge-based learning resources contained in this Interactive Infographic.
 This will allow you to assess if the level and complexity of the resources contained in this Interactive Infographic are appropriate to the learner's needs.

-This quiz consists of 10 questions, which can be used to assess the basic level competencies, regarding soft skills for migrants and third country nationals, to facilitate inclusion and integration in Portugal.
+This quiz consists of 10 questions, which can be used to assess the basic level competencies, regarding the Support Institutions and Social Services for migrants and third country nationals, to facilitate inclusion and integration in Portugal.